typemill/docs/05-info/04-Markdown-Test.md

 Or you can use a shortcut like http://typemill.net.

-##Images
+## Images

 ````
-The same rules as with links, but with a !
+Images use the same rules as with links, but with a "!"
 ![alt-text](media/markdown.png)
 ![alt-text](media/markdown.png "my title"){#myid .imgClass}
 ![alt-text](media/markdown.png "my title"){#myid .otherclass width=150px}
 ````

-The same rules as with links, but with a !
+Images use the same rules as with links, but with a "!"

 ![alt-text](media/markdown.png)